Zum Inhalt springen

 Germany faces a 2.2 billion euro funding gap for Sudan

 Chancellor Friedrich Merz met with African Union (AU) Commission Chairman Mahmoud Ali Youssouf in Berlin on April 14 to coordinate a response to the Sudanese conflict.
-The meeting served as a prelude to the Sudan Conference on April 15, an event timed to coincide with the anniversary of the start of the war.
-While the … Weiterlesen …
+The meeting served as a prelude to the Sudan Conference on April 15, an …